grafana/writers-toolkit/docs/sources/style-guide/voice-tone-guidelines/index.md

 As long as they allow for shorter sentences, you can use the words _and_, _but_, and _so_ in moderation.

-Use contractions like _isn't_ for _is not_ to help to convey an informal tone.
-But [be careful](https://www.grammarly.com/blog/contractions/).
+Use contractions such as _isn't_ for _is not_ because they are easier to understand and convey a less formal tone.
+For detailed information about contractions, see [What Are Contractions in Writing?](https://www.grammarly.com/blog/contractions/) by Matt Ellis.

 ### Task completion